-Think of The Homesman as a Road Movie with a Western setting.
+I think of The Homesman as a Road Movie with a Western setting.
 The Homesman has more in common with Little Miss Sunshine (2006) than with The Great Train Robbery (1903).
 That said, the themes of this story are definitely Western — the contrast between freedom vs civilisation, the individual against society.

 Following in the footsteps of classics such as East of Eden, the camera opens by lingering on a landscape upon which nothing is happening.
 This is to give the audience some sense of what it’s like to live here.
 Days are slow and long.
 Few things of consequence happen — though when they do, these things are life-changing for the characters.
 It’s exactly how my father-in-law describes his time in the Vietnam War — 90% boredom, 10% terror.

 Glendon Swarthout was born 1918, so as a kid — if he had elderly people in his life — he would’ve been in contact with people who remembered the 1850s.
 My favourite Western writer, Larry McMurtry, has the same advantage.

 Swarthout lived through the Great Depression of the 1930s, and this no doubt influenced his characterisation — he would’ve known women like Hilary Swank — pious and good, knowing how to make the best of tough situations.
-This despite the character of Mary Bee having quite a lot of money, in fact.
 It’s interesting that Mary Bee doesn’t have to worry about money — it’s only everything else she has to worry about.

 The setting of the West inevitably links to the character weakness, which is how the best stories work.
-Set in the 1850s, the audience is well-aware that life was tough.
-Without a husband/wife/children farm life was nigh on impossible without a family to help run a plot.
+Set in the 1850s, farm life was nigh on impossible without a family to help run a plot.
 We are shown Mary Bee struggling to til a field with two mules.
 She has just enough strength as a young woman to about manage farm life because she’s at the peak of her strength, but as she gets older she’ll lose a lot of that strength.
 In this era and in this setting, finding a husband is a matter of life and death.